-Importantly, our proposed mixed model also allows us to assess individual specific parameter trajectories.
-Figure \ref{fig: PTC1_random_effect} shows the posterior mean trajectories and the associated $95\%$ credible intervals for the drift rates $\mu_{x}^{(i)}$ estimated by our method for the different success combinations of $x=(d,s)$ for two participants - one with the best accuracy averaged across all blocks, and the other with the worst accuracy averaged across all blocks.
-These results suggest significant individual specific heterogeneity.
-For the well performing participant, the drift parameters are much higher than those for the poorly performing individual.
-These differences persisted over all blocks with small gradual increase over time.
+Importantly, our proposed mixed model also allows us to assess individual-specific parameter trajectories.
+Figure \ref{fig: PTC1_random_effect} shows the posterior mean trajectories and the associated $95\%$ credible intervals for the drift rates $\mu_{d^{\prime},s}^{(i)}$ estimated by our method for the different success combinations $(d^{\prime},s)$ for two participants - one with the best accuracy averaged across all blocks, and the other with the worst accuracy averaged across all blocks.
+These results suggest significant individual-specific heterogeneity.
+For the well-performing participant, the drift parameters are much higher than those for the poorly performing individual, indicating their ability to more quickly accumulate evidence compared to the poorly-performing adult.
+These differences persisted over all blocks with a small gradual increase over time.